Stellar Resources: Tin in Tasmania

 “Stellar Resources managing director Peter Blight describes the company’s flagship Heemskirk tin project in Tasmania as the “best tin project listed on the ASX.”
 They are strong words but when you consider the combination of Heemskirk’s high grades and favourable location it is easy to see why Blight talks about it in such a way.....”

-Rio Tinto’s Ventures group is looking for new areas to invest and tin is at the top of their list of metals likely to be positively impacted by new technology.
-Head of Ventures Mr Andrew Latham outlined the strategy at the Lithium and Battery Materials Conference in Perth on 21 March 2018.
-He indicated that Rio Tinto had commissioned Massachusetts Institute of Technology (MIT) to survey new technologies and come up with a list of metals required to meet this evolving demand.
+Rio Tinto Ventures is looking for new areas in which to invest and Head of Ventures, Mr. Andrew Latham, discussed metals impacted by new technology at the Lithium and Battery Materials Conference in Perth on 21 March 2018.
+He highlighted analysis by the Massachusetts Institute of Technology (MIT) into the metals required to meet evolving demand.

 MIT explains their approach as doing a functional match between the needs of new technologies and the properties provided by each commodity.
 For example, if a technology innovation needs conductive materials, it is matched against any commodities that have good electrical conductivity.
 The commodities are then scored on three metrics: (1) ease of substitution including dematerialization trends, (2) likelihood of market disruption due to the technology and (3) potential size change of commodity demand from the technology compared to the current market size for that commodity.
 The scores are then summed up across the technologies considered in the study.